andrewhowdencom/courses.pito/delivery-service/README.md

 # Delivery Service

 Throughout this course, this application will form a "persistent example" that we can return to to understand the concepts of observability.

 ⚠️ This README has been written before the actual application, in a [documentation first](https://dev.to/eminetto/document-first-48dh) approach.
 At the time of writing, it is not complete.

 ## Architecture

-The application is a RESTful API that you can query to fetch delivery options from different (fake) third party providers.
+The application is a RESTful API that you can query to fetch delivery options from different (fake) third-party providers.
 I mocked the third-party providers and made them generate random results and, occasionally, unexpected failures.
+The (nonsensical) providers include:

+* **svx**: Stock Variant Express
+* **mmc**: Million Mile Company
+* **hid**: High Inertia Delivery

 The application publishes the results of the successful queries to an event stream to mock an "analytics" workflow.